Evidence-based mental health solutions for busy schools & educators

 Fully Planned Programmes

 Starting with our flagship 18-week Key Stage 2 Mental Health Skills Programme, we are busy writing a range of evidence-based programmes to promote the mental wellness of your community.
-Programmes in the pipeline include a 7-week "Worry & Wellbeing" intervention coming in August 2020.Find out More
+Programmes in the pipeline include a 7-week "Worry & Wellbeing" Programme coming in August 2020.Find out More

 Online Community Forum